belalmn/JTorch/README.md

 - As a user, I want to choose the optimization algorithm (e.g., SGD) for training my neural network to improve learning efficiency.

 - As a user, I want to view the neural network’s architecture, including the layers and their connections, to understand the structure of my model.

+- As a user, I want to have the option to save my neural network's architecture, weights, and biases after training.

+- As a user, I want to be able to load my neural network's architecture, weights, and biases.